What Is Term Life Insurance?

 If you pass away during the policy term, the insurance company will pay your beneficiaries the benefit amount.
 Life insurance proceeds are (generally) not taxed by the IRS, which means your family can count on the full value of your policy as a benefit.

-However, if the term expires before you do, the policy is done, and the insurer will not pay a death benefit to your beneficiaries.
-Your insurer may allow you to renew your term life insurance policy, but the new premium will be based on your age and other factors at the time you renew, which means it will likely be higher.
+However, if the term expires before you do, and there's no renewability clause, the policy is done, and the insurer will not pay a death benefit to your beneficiaries.

 Pros and Cons of Term Life Insurance